-"Speak to the Jewish people, saying, 'The first day of the seventh month will be a day of rest for you.
-It is a holy festival of remembrance and shofar-blowing.'"
+"Speak to the Jewish people, saying, 'In the seventh month, on the first of the seventh month, there shall be a day of rest for you, a mention of shofar blasts...'"
 (23:24)

 Tishrei, the seventh month of the Jewish year, can be divided into two contrasting yet complementary halves: The first half, containing the holidays of Rosh HaShanah and Yom Kippur, focuses us on teshuvah ("repentance," "returning to G-d").
 During this half of the month, our attention is directed inward, toward personal spiritual growth and development.